cloudmesh/client/docs/source/man/man.rst

         If finer grained deletion is needed, it can be achieved with the delete command that supports deletion by name

+        It is also possible to remove a VM from the group using the remove command, by supplying the ID

     Example:
         default group mygroup